Help me to keep You at the front of my thoughts, words and actions at all times.

 The Three Hail Mary Devotion

-The second prayer we will say is the Three Hail Mary Devotion.
+The third of these prayers we will say is the Three Hail Mary Devotion.
 It is very simple and takes 1 minute.

 Every morning, and every evening, recite 3 Hail Mary’s and end with the following prayer, “O my Mother, preserve me this day (or night) from mortal sin.”
 This prayer signifies our total consecration to Dear Mom for the glory of God the Holy Trinity.